PeteMcNie/flask-postrges-alembic-backend/README.md

 5. `alembic upgrade head` runs the revision file.

 6. Add new tables or modify current tables and then run steps 4 and 5 again as requried.
 If you need to rollback an update to your database you can run `alembic downgrade -1`.
 This reverts your last upgrade so you can make changes if required.

+### Formatters: Black, mypy etc

+To run the different formatters in your terminal make sure you have first activated your virtual environment then follow the steps below based on the formatter/service you require:

+- Black: formats python code.
+Run: `black .`
+- mypy: type-checks python code.
+Run `mypy .`
+- isort: orders your import statements.
+Run `isort.`

+Note: bandit, flake8 and pylint are also included in this project but I have not run these yet.